wp-plugins/frontpage-manager/readme.txt

 Donate link: http://kirilisa.com/
 Tags: front page, frontpage, limit, category limit, paragraph limit, word limit, character limit, limit posts Requires at least: 2.8
-Tested up to: 2.8.6
+Tested up to: 2.9.2
 Stable tag: trunk

-Lets you customize how frontpage posts appear in a number of ways: limiting by category/ies, number of posts, number of words/characters/paragraphs.
+Lets you customize how your frontpage and/or main posts page appears in a number of ways: limiting by category/ies, number of posts, number of words/characters/paragraphs.

 == Description ==
 Frontpage Manager allows you to customize how the posts appear on your frontpage in several different ways.

 * you can have the posts drawn from all categories or a subset of your choosing
-* you can choose how many posts should display on the front page (this is distinct from WordPress' built-in Reading Settings which applies to all blog pages)
+* you can choose how many posts should display (this is distinct from WordPress' built-in Reading Settings which applies to all blog pages)
-* you can have each frontpage post limited in length by number of characters, words, or paragraphs
+* you can have each post limited in length by number of characters, words, or paragraphs
-* you can choose which HTML tags should be stripped from frontpage posts
+* you can choose which HTML tags should be stripped from posts
 * you can specify a read more link, etc. if you like
+* you can hide the category in the page title, if you wish

 The plugin will attempt to make sure that any tags that are interrupted by the post-limiting feature are matched so as not to cause formatting issues.